-But first, your JIRA Core administrator will need to ensure:
+But first, your Jira Core admin will need to ensure:

 - The project allows the 'default assignee' to be 'Unassigned'

-Once these conditions are met, create a dashboard page with a filter that lists all 'Unassigned' issues.
-Each team member can then display the page and assign themselves an issue as they are ready for new work.
+Once these conditions are met, create a dashboard page with a filter that lists all unassigned issues.
+Each team member can then display the page and assign themselves an issue when they're ready for new work.

-If you need a team of people to be responsible for a specific issue type, for example, only your graphic designers work on issues of the type 'asset', you can make this association in JIRA Core.
+If you need a team of people to be responsible for a specific issue type, for example, only your graphic designers work on issues of the type 'asset', you can make this association.

-- Configure the field with a list of the groups that can be assigned, E.g. Graphic designers, copywriters, web developers, etc.
+- Configure the field with a list of the groups that can be assigned (For example, Graphic Designers, Copywriters, and Web Developers).